 Game of Chance Podcast (2010-11, 20 episodes)

 A collection of ten-minute episodes about baseball statistics, history, and culture.
-I cover a wide range of topics, with a preference for those which are not typically covered in sports journalism, including psychology and emotionality in sports, and what statistical analysis can teach us about the world in general.
+I cover a wide range of topics, with a preference for those which are not typically covered by mainstream sports media, including psychology and emotionality, and whether modern statistics are really as good as their proponents claim.

 For a sample, check out the "Tough Guys" episode.